gelcreative/gatsby-starter-netlify-cms-rr/src/pages/blog/2019-08-14-changing-evolving-and-becoming-stronger-than-ever.md

 Here at RetireRite, we’ve also undergone some changes.
 I am pleased to announce the addition of two associate advisors to our team – Adam Murday and Gary Hurst.

 ![Adam picture](/img/adam-picture.jpg "Adam picture")

 Adam previously owned a business consulting firm and spent much of his early career working and traveling all over the Western Hemisphere, problem solving for Fortune 500 companies like Mercedes-Benz, Shell and Potash.
 After years of living on the road, Adam was engaged and purchased a home in Barrie, were he begin to think about his future family.
 In a bid to build a local business where he could be more involved in his family, he changed his focus away from large corporations.
 Looking back to a previous opportunity, and a childhood that was deeply entangled in the profession (ask him about it!), Adam felt confident that he would find his place as a Financial Security Advisor and joined Freedom 55 Financial in 2017.
-Now as an ex-corporate problem solver, he's turned his attention to helping families, professionals and small businesses develop strong financial foundations, help protect the things that are important to them and Implement strategies to help them get from where they are, to where they want to be.
+Now as an ex-corporate problem solver, he's turned his attention to helping families, professionals and small businesses develop strong financial foundations, help protect the things that are important to them and implement strategies to help them get from where they are, to where they want to be.

 ![Gary picture](/img/gary-picture.jpeg "Gary picture")